 We will use the circulated information solely for the purpose of raising finance and not to exploit it in any other way.
 We will take all reasonable precaution to keep information confidential according to the signed Agreement between SICTIC and the investor.

-Members and startups will not accept subscribed investment capital from unspecified sources.
+Investors and startups will not accept subscribed investment capital from unspecified sources.